 To commemorate the end of the First World War, we have produced a heritage trail showing some of the significant locations connected with the War.
 Benwell and Scotswood at the time of the First World War-Heritage Trail

-Monday 18th February 1pm at West End Library
+Monday 18th March 1pm at the West End Library

 NOW AVAILABLE – 2019 EVENTS PROGRAMME 2019 Events Programme